Abstract

 Results

-A video of the scenario and a range of related prototype materials were produced.
-Participation in the scenario was reported to have positive impacts such as: “feeling more safe” while performing nursing activities and more timely detection and reporting of errors.
-Nursing students reported that participation in the scenario taught important lessons about communication, listening to patients and healthcare collaboration.
-They also reported that dedicating time to discussion of each phase of the care process was important.
-The prototype scenario formed the basis for the creation of subsequent scenarios across the SLIPPs European countries (SLIPPS.EU).
+A range of scenario materials were produced including a video.
+Participation in the scenario video had positive impacts including: “feeling safer” while performing nursing activities and more timely detection and reporting of errors.
+Nursing students reported that participation in the scenario taught important lessons about patient safety, communication, listening to patients and healthcare collaboration.

 Conclusions

-The role-playing methodology of the scenario provided opportunity for reflection on patient safety and improved interprofessional understanding and communication in an emotionally safe environment.
-Using students’ workplace experience to develop realistic and relevant scenarios may improve the safety of their future professional practice and enrich their future role as educators.
+The role-playing methodology of the scenario provided opportunities for reflection on patient safety and improved interprofessional understanding and communication in an emotionally safe environment.

 Methods